 Our cash requirements are dependent upon a variety of factors, foremost of which is the execution of our strategic plan.
 We expect to continue to devote substantial capital resources to running our business.
+Effective September 30, 2014, we amended our \$90.0 million credit facility with Wells Fargo Bank, National Association to increase our revolving line of credit facility to \$100.0 million.
+We had also previously amended our credit facility with Wells Fargo Bank on April 1, 2014, to \$90.0 million from \$75.0 million.
+Also on April 1, 2014, we secured a \$5.0 million term loan.
+The term loan and credit agreement are further described below under "Credit agreement."
+The increase in our credit facility effective April 1, 2014 and the proceeds from the term loan were used to finance our acquisition of Professional Power Products, Inc. which we also acquired on April 1, 2014.
 We had previously increased our liquidity in the third quarter of 2013 through a public offering in which we sold 1,050,000 shares of our common stock at \$35.00 per share that resulted in net proceeds to us of approximately \$34.3 million after underwriters' fees and expenses associated with the sale of these shares.
-Through the six months ended June 30, 2014, our primary sources of liquidity have been and continue to be cash flows from operations, principally collections of customer accounts receivable, and borrowing capacity under our credit facility.
-Effective April 1, 2014, we amended our \$75.0 million credit facility with Wells Fargo Bank, National Association to increase our revolving line of credit facility to \$90.0 million.
-Also on that date, we secured a \$5.0 million term note, both of which are further described below under "Credit agreements."
-The increase in our credit facility and the proceeds from the term debt were used to finance our acquisition of Professional Power Products, Inc. which we acquired on April 1, 2014.
+Through the nine months ended September 30, 2014, our primary sources of liquidity have been and continue to be cash flows from operations, principally collections of customer accounts receivable, and borrowing capacity under our credit facility.